trhallam/segysak/README.rst

-To do this *SEGY-SAK* offers two things; a commandline interface (CLI) for inspecting and converting SEGY data to a more friendly format called NETCDF4, and by providing convienience functions for the data using `xarray <http://xarray.pydata.org/en/stable/>`_.
+To do this *SEGY-SAK* offers two things; a commandline interface (CLI) for inspecting and converting SEGY data to a more friendly format called NETCDF4, and by providing convenience functions for the data using `xarray <http://xarray.pydata.org/en/stable/>`_.
 We try hard to load the data the same way everytime so your functions will work no-matter which cube/line you load.
 The `xarray` conventions we use are outlined in the documentation.

 Why NETCDF4?
-Well, NETCDF4 is a fancy type of enclosed file binary format that allows for faster indexing and data retreival than SEGY.
+Well, NETCDF4 is a fancy type of enclosed file binary format that allows for faster indexing and data retrieval than SEGY.
 We try our best to scan in the header information and to make it easy (or easier) to load SEGY in different formats, different configuration (2D, 2D gathers, 3D, 3D gathers).
 We do all this with the help of `segyio <https://github.com/equinor/segyio>`_